Banking & ATM Fees in India (2026)

 Can I open a local bank account in India as a nomad?

-India typically requires either residency status or a long-term visa to open a local bank account.
-For most nomads on tourist allowances, a Wise multi-currency account holding Indian Rupee (or USD if you're transferring in) plus a backup card like Revolut or Charles Schwab is sufficient and avoids the local-account paperwork entirely.
+India generally requires residency or a long-term visa to open a local bank account.
+On a tourist stay, a Wise multi-currency account holding Indian Rupee plus a backup card is enough and skips the paperwork.

 Is India a cash or card country?

-India runs on a mix of cash and cards.
-Cards work reliably in larger establishments and chains; cash is needed for markets, smaller restaurants, transport, and rural areas.
-Plan to withdraw enough Indian Rupee at the start of each week to avoid repeat ATM trips.
+India runs on both cash and cards.
+Cards work in larger venues; keep Indian Rupee on hand for markets, small restaurants, transport, and rural areas, and withdraw enough at the start of each week to avoid repeat ATM trips.

-Does triggering tax residency in India affect my banking setup?
+Does triggering tax residency in India affect my banking?

-Tax residency in India is triggered at 182 days in the relevant period.
+Tax residency in India triggers at 182 days.
 182 days in a tax year (April to March) triggers Indian tax residency.
 Rates are progressive up to 30% on worldwide income.
 The rules have additional complexity for 'Not Ordinarily Resident' status.
 Consult a CA (Chartered Accountant) before planning stays exceeding 180 days.
-For banking specifically, hitting residency usually means a local bank account becomes accessible, and it may change reporting obligations on your home-country tax return — but it doesn't fundamentally change which cards work day to day.
-The Wise + Revolut + Charles Schwab stack continues to be the most flexible setup whether you're a tourist or a tax resident.
+Day to day it doesn't change which cards work โ it mainly opens access to local accounts and can change your home-country reporting obligations.

 Related on Settled Nomad